dallasgutauckis/console/README.md

    - Debuggable app doesn't need to validate calling app, just the request
  - Signature needs to be stored securely (how?)

-## Debuggable app
+## Debuggable app (receiver)

  - Exposes configurable components based on initial signed request for "features" from Console app (via Broadcast)

 ## Private key

- - Private key should be created by Debuggable app creator, kept under lock and key, only used to create new keys for new debuggers (don't share private key)
+ - A private key will be created for any app the user wants to manage
+ - A public key will be provided for the user, and she shall put that private key either in a remote file (preferable for dynamicity) or manually add the signature at onCreate of Application

 ## Feature types